2020 Republican Party presidential primaries: Ballot access

 Filing for the Republican primaries began in October 2019.
 "Yes" means the candidate is on the ballot for the primary contest, and "No" means a candidate is not on the ballot.
 A “W” indicates a candidate qualified for the ballot but withdrew from the primary, the color indicating if the candidate's name appeared on the ballot (red for not on the ballot, green for on the ballot).
-States that have not yet announced any candidates who are on the ballot are not included.
+States that did not announce candidates who are on the ballot are not included.

 National convention

 Bids for the Republican National Convention were solicited in the fall of 2017, with finalists being announced early the following spring.
 On July 18, 2018, Charlotte, North Carolina's Spectrum Center was chosen as the site of the convention.

 In June 2020, disagreements with the North Carolina government over COVID-19 social distancing rules caused the major events of the convention, including Trump's acceptance speech, to be moved to VyStar Veterans Memorial Arena in Jacksonville, Florida.
 Due to contractual obligations, official convention business was still conducted in Charlotte.